-Here’s what you need to know about last week’s markets and headlines:
+Here’s what you need to know about last week’s events in the crypto world:

 1. Cryptocurrency market analysis

 Bitcoin (BTC) started the week at $3,845.09 and hit its lowest price of the week at $3,733.75.
 The coin barely recovered and closed Monday at $3,761.56.
 By the end of Tuesday however, the price of Bitcoin was at $3,896.38, having gained 3.5% from Monday’s closing price.
 From Wednesday 6 on, the closing price didn’t dip below $3,901.13, which occurred on Friday.
 The high of the week happened on Saturday, peaking at $3,987.24, 6.7% higher than the low of the week.
 BTC’s Sunday opening price was $3,966.17 and its closing price was $3,951.6, with a 0.36% loss throughout the day and a 2.8% gain on the week.
 Bitcoin’s market cap increased a 5.1%, going from $66,094,551,587 on Mar.
 4 to $69,475,297,370 on the 10th.